- 6 minutes to read

 - Paste the image inside a comment in source code.
 To do so, right-click the "Paste Image" context menu, or press Ctrl+V or Shift+Insert.

-You can see the supported image formats in the Imaging Overview MSDN article.
+You can learn more about supported image formats in the following MSDN article: Imaging Overview.

 Interaction With Images